 There are five Tiger Cub achievement areas.
 The Tiger Cub, working with his adult partner, completes 15 requirements within these areas to earn the Tiger Cub Badge.
 These requirements consist of an exciting series of indoor and outdoor activities just right for a boy in the first grade.

-The Wolf program is for boys who have completed first grade (or are age 8).
-To earn the Wolf badge, a boy must pass twelve achievements involving simple physical and mental skills.
+The Wolf program is for youth who have completed first grade (or are age 8).
+To earn the Wolf badge, a youth must pass twelve achievements involving simple physical and mental skills.